pluskal-lab/DreaMS_MIMB/README.md

 	- By “activating” the environment, you make sure that any commands you run will use the correct versions of Python and all necessary libraries, without interfering with other projects or programs on your computer.
     - You’ll need to activate this environment every time you open a new terminal and want to work on this project.

     If you see errors about “conda command not found,” make sure you have Conda installed and restart your terminal.

+3. **Download the data assets**

+   We provide a script to fetch all necessary datasets and place them in the correct directories:
+    ```bash
+    python scripts/download_assets.py
+    ```
+   - After this step, your data/ folder will contain all resources needed for the tutorials.

 ---